 Classic spaghetti with meat sauce is an easy dinner recipe that the family will love.
 The meat sauce is made with ground beef, mushrooms, onion, mince garlic, and jarred pasta sauce.

-This simple meat sauce recipe mixed into spaghetti noodles makes a great pasta dinner idea.
+This simple meat sauce recipe is mixed into or piled onto spaghetti noodles.
+This simple recipe makes a great pasta dinner idea.

 On busy weeknights most often I find myself looking for a quick and easy ground beef recipe.
 This recipe for Spaghetti with meat sauce is many times my go-to recipe.
 If you want to be able to make it even faster try our Instant Pot Spaghetti recipe.

 A spaghetti sauce that is made with meat is often called meat sauce, sometimes bolognese, but a lot of the time it's called spaghetti.
 Or at least in our house when I say we are having spaghetti for dinner it means there is a meat sauce mixed in with noodles.